Eligibility

-For the MURPPS Program, eligible students must:
+For the MURPPS Program participants must:

 Be eligible for need-based financial aid and meet one of the following criteria: